Claire Goodwin, Principal

 Alex decided to continue her training and gained a place studying Musical Theatre at Performance Preparation Academy in Guildford.
 Whilst studying at PPA she also gained her ATCL Theatre Arts qualification and began teaching classes across Guildford.
 She has continued teaching since leaving PPA and teaches all ages and abilities across Hampshire.

-Sarah Davis, Vocal coach
+Angel Wolf-Black, Vocal coach